Can Vitamin D impact testosterone?

 How it works

-To understand low testosterone vitamin D patterns, it helps to look at how vitamin D moves through the body and how testosterone is made.
+To understand low testosterone and vitamin D patterns, it helps to look at how vitamin D moves through the body and how testosterone is made.
 Several overlapping systems are involved.

 Vitamin D receptors in the testes